Hariom-Kumar7/MyIndiaa_Project/README.md

 ## Automated Testing

-For automated testing i am using (#amazon.in),and  I developed test scripts using Selenium.
+For automated testing i am working on amazon.in ,and  I developed test scripts using Selenium.
 The test cases cover critical user flows such as user registration, login, product search, and checkout.

 ### Scripts and Tools